 Healthy people who speak only one language have only one personality.
 People know what they’re getting when they have a conversation with that individual.
 They can express themselves effortlessly in any context.
 They are themselves all of the time.
 If studying a foreign language is war, then not studying a foreign language is peacetime.

 Linguists have many personalities corresponding with how many languages they speak.
 Almost all of those personalities are inferior to their native-language personality.
-That’s because people always have the greatest command of their native language, unless they lived broad for an extended period of time.
-And personality has more to do with communication than any other single factor.
+That’s because people always have the greatest command of their native language, unless they lived abroad for an extended period of time.
+And personality is a function of communication more than any other single factor.

-Personality has more to do with communication than any other single factor.
+Personality is a function of communication more than any other single factor.